edisplay/RCB_TA_notes/week-11-intro-constructors-two-days/lesson-plan-11.1.md

 # Pavan to do

-make sure all students have mysql
+make sure all students have mysql for next week when they have to use it - if they don't then make sure those students come to office hours for help installing it

 add in timing